Responsive Repairs policy

 • Renewing chains and plugs for sinks, baths and basins.

-• Replacing light bulbs.
+• Replacing light bulbs (were maintainable).

 • Repairing and, if necessary, replacing gate catches, fireplace tiles and locks.